Normally I am not a screamer.

 Davey was gone but, for some reason, I was still here.
 So I needed to figure out what purpose God still had for me here and do it.

 I have cried a million tears between then and now but no more screaming.
-The swirling in my head gradually stopped, the stuff in the piles around my house found their place and I am slowly getting used to the hole – some days are harder than others.
+The swirling in my head gradually stopped, the piles in my house found their place and I am gradually getting used to living with the hole – some days are harder than others.

 I am so extremely grateful for the 34 years we had Davey.